 Where does DevZero fit?

-Software Development Lifecycle #
+Software Development Lifecycle (SDLC) #

 This is generally what the software development lifecycle looks like in most companies.

 The development stage is when an engineer clones code onto a machine, writes and compiles code in an IDE, and tests it to make sure the newly developed functionality works as expected.
 This is the inner loop of software development.

 Once the code is developed, the engineer pushes a branch to a remote location and requests their peers to review the code, to verify quality and to ensure that the requirements are met.
 Peers may clone the changes to their local to verify functionality in their environment before approving.

 Post successful review, the code is sent to a CI system where a suite of (unit, functional, integration) tests are run to verify the incoming code.
 Often times, tests will be run against an environment that contains the newly modified code, as well as its dependencies to perform end-to-end tests of the modified system.
 Post this step, CD systems build artifacts of the modified applications and deploy them to a pre-production environment.

-CI: CI tests can now be executed within a dedicated production-symmetric environment.
+CI tests can now be executed within a dedicated production-symmetric environment.

-CD: CD remains unchanged with DevZero.
+CD remains unchanged with DevZero.